SkyLabsAI/rocq-agent-toolkit/rocq-pipeline/README.md

     def arg_parser(parser : arg_parser):
         """Add additional configuration options to the arg_parser""" pass

     @staticmethod
     def build(prompt : str | None, args) -> Agent:
        """args is the command line arguments"""
        return MyAgent(...extra arguments...)
 ```

-If you do not specify a `build` method, then the default constructor is used to construct an instance of your agent.
+If you do not specify a `build` method, then the default constructor is used to
+construct an instance of your agent.

+## Setting up a Data Set
+A data set defines a collection of tasks as well as the infrastructure needed to
+execute agents on these tasks.

+A data set contains the following:

+1. A tasks file (`tasks.json` or `tasks.yaml`) that contains the list of tasks contained within the data set.
+2. An `init.py` file that contains functionality to:
+   - Build the test suite, e.g. by invoking `dune b` or the appropriate `Makefile`.
+   - Describe command line arguments used to interpret the Rocq documents.
+   - **Optional** Construct additional arguments for agents.
+This is only
+   necessary if a data set wants to give agents access to additional data
+   sources that are **dataset specific** and not immediately accessible from the
+   Rocq context.
+For example, for program verification tasks, the agent might
+   get access to the verbatim source code.

 ### Task Output